F5Networks/f5-declarative-onboarding/docs/declarations/bigiq-examples.rst

 This example is similar to example 9, however in this case, we are using a different BIG-IQ device to revoke and relicense the BIG-IP VE from an unreachable BIG-IP VE.
 In this case, we specify additional information in the *revokeFrom* property to reference the BIG-IQ that initially licensed the BIG-IP VE.
 Again, specifying the appropriate hypervisor is required.
 See :ref:`Revoking a license using BIG-IQ<revoke-main>` for specific details on this example.

-**New in DO 1.15** |br|
+**New in BIG-IP DO 1.15** |br|
-DO 1.15 adds the **tenant** property to the License class.
+BIG-IP DO 1.15 adds the **tenant** property to the License class.
 This property allows you to specify an optional description for the license.
 This feature is useful in autoscale solutions managed by a BIG-IQ.
-The DO tenant property is prepended to the BIG-IQ tenant property.
-The BIG-IQ tenant property is *management address,hostname* by default, so when using the DO property, it becomes *DO-tenant-property,management-address,hostname*.
+The BIG-IP DO tenant property is prepended to the BIG-IQ tenant property.
+The BIG-IQ tenant property is *management address,hostname* by default, so when using the BIG-IP DO property, it becomes *BIG-IP DO-tenant-property,management-address,hostname*.
 This feature is only supported when **reachable** is **false**.

 ..
-IMPORTANT:: The following declaration has been updated to include the new Tenant property introduced in DO 1.15.
+IMPORTANT:: The following declaration has been updated to include the new Tenant property introduced in BIG-IP DO 1.15.
 If you attempt to use it on a version prior to 1.15, it will fail.
 To use the example on a previous version, delete the **tenant** property at the bottom of the **License** class.

 .. literalinclude:: ../../examples/reLicenseViaNewBigIqUnreachable.json
    :language: json